yehonathank/virtual-lab/nanobody_design/README.md

 <Draw/Ray>

-select interface_A, chain A within 4.0 of chain B select interface_B, chain B within 4.0 of chain A show sticks, interface_A show sticks, interface_B dist hbonds, (chain A), (chain B), mode=2
+select interface, byres (chain A within 4.0 of chain B) or byres (chain B within 4.0 of chain A) show sticks, interface dist hbonds, (chain A), (chain B), mode=2
 ```